davidmpickett/ufo50-caramel-health/README.md

 # UFO 50 Mod - More health in Caramel Caramel
-A mod for UFO 50 that increases the health powerups in Caramel Caramel
+A mod for UFO 50 that increases the health powerups in Caramel Caramel.
+Compatible with UFO 50 v1.7.0.2.

 ## Features